-Still, there are a few dermatologist-approved ways you can help ease those lines and prevent them from deepening too, if that's the desired result you want.
+You shouldn't let concerns about wrinkles around the mouth prevent you from enjoying the moments of happiness and humor that often result in belly laughs.
+Yes, we know that smiles and laughter stretch the skin around your upper lip, which causes wrinkles over time, but that doesn't mean you should stop yourself from living your life with unapologetic joy.
+Still, there are a few dermatologist-approved ways you can help ease those lines and prevent them from deepening if that's the desired result you want.
 Age is just a number, after all, but like any organ in your body, we recommend taking care of your body's largest: the skin.

 To ensure lines are even and smooth, a different procedure could work for you.
 “For early vertical lines, treatments that use microneedling with radiofrequency heat can help stimulate collagen synthesis and smooth fine lines,” Herrmann says.
 “Microneedling alone is mildly helpful, but by adding heat delivered at the needle tips, more remodeling occurs, better tightening the skin.
-These treatments have little downtime and results are most pronounced after a series of treatments.”
+These treatments have little downtime, and results are most pronounced after a series of treatments.”

 Our friends at Byrdie have found that microinfusions can be a good solution as well; we asked Samolitis about the details.
-She explained, “This is a great option for a temporary effect with no downtime.
+She explained, “this is a great option for a temporary effect with no downtime.
 Microinfusions use tiny needles to drive microdroplets of neuromodulators and fillers.
 This can give an immediate smoothing effect, usually on someone who has very early, minimal wrinkles.”

-There’s also dermabrasion, which is “literally mechanical ‘sanding’ of the skin with a specialized tool.
-Like phenol peels, this procedure is less popular than it used to be due to long recovery time and the possibility of depigmentation.
-It should only be done in the most experienced hands and is often done at the same time as surgical procedures (like a face-lift), in order to take advantage of having deeper anesthesia and plan for long recovery and more dramatic results.
+There’s also dermabrasion, which is basically mechanical ‘sanding’ of the skin with a specialized tool.
+"Like phenol peels, this procedure is less popular than it used to be due to long recovery time and the possibility of depigmentation.
+It should only be done in the most experienced hands and is often done at the same time as surgical procedures (like a face-lift), in order to take advantage of having deeper anesthesia and plan for long recovery and more dramatic results," Samolitis says.

 Another more aggressive treatment comes from resurfacing lasers.
 “Lasers treatments can be modified greatly to treat deep for severe sun damage if needed.
-This procedure will produce results more quickly but will involve longer recovery time.
-Skin may be red, crusted, and raw for up to two weeks.
+This procedure will produce results more quickly, but will involve longer recovery time," Samolitis explains.
+"Skin may be red, crusted, and raw for up to two weeks.
 It should be performed in conjunction with full face treatments to avoid a demarcation line.”

-He also mentions that certain fat transfer techniques have their own advantages.
+Nakra also mentions that certain fat transfer techniques have their own advantages.
 “Microliposuction from the abdomen is the source of the fat cells that are centrifuged and then carefully and artistically injected into the face.
 Recent advances in nanofat technology are ideal for the mouth region in that the fat cells groups are broken to the cellular level, allowing for ultra-fine injections right under the deep mouth wrinkle crevices.”